mnuhn/jax-playground/004-Wind-Prediction/README.md

   --output_file=./mythenquai.clean.npy
 ```

-## Feature Scaling
+## Feature scaling

-Data is preprocessed using `preprocess.py`.
-In particular, all features are
-scaled to have a range of [0,1].
-For this, the following input ranges are
+In particular, all features are scaled to have a range of [0,1].
+For this, the
-scaled to [0,1]:
+following input ranges are scaled to [0,1]:

 Feature      |  Unit |  From | To
 -------------|------:|------:|-----: